mrball47/fin-321/hedging-project/stage1-decisions.md

   **1. Excel Model Build:** Build a working spreadsheet computing forward, options, and money market hedge outcomes under various sensitivities in EUR/USD (±5%).

-  **2. Technical Specifications:** Document the model's development, and design a framework precise enough for an another analyst of AI to reconstruct for other international receivables.
+  **2. Technical Specifications:** Document the model's development and design a framework precise enough for another analyst or AI to reconstruct for other international receivables.

-  **3. Final Analysis & AI Prompt:** Interpret our results, and write a structured AI prompt to regenerate our model and deliver executive-ready recommendations.
+  **3. Final Analysis & AI Prompt:** Interpret our results and write a structured AI prompt to regenerate our model and deliver executive-ready recommendations.

 ---